The anomaly scan checks that the important structures in the baby have developed normally.

 The Anomaly scan can be performed from as early as 18 weeks up to 24 weeks.
 20 weeks is the preferable time.
 This scan is a wraparound scan and should not replace your NHS scan.
 You should still have your NHS anomaly scan as we do not offer it as a detailed medical diagnostic and screening service your pregnancy.

-You will get 2 glossy photos, video cine clips and printed report
+You will get 1 glossy photo and printed report